atat2001/Games_DeepQLearning/README.md

 I havent trained the model enought to know if it is getting better.

 I belive for this reward function to work (since it thinks in the long term) it would require a way bigger training set, so dont expect the algorithm to play well...

+easier_hexagon  -> has the game implementation
+algorithm_frontend.py -> lets you play the game vs another player or vs the Ai if we change a few lines

+algorithm2 -> has trainer and the ai model

+algo_vs_old_algo -> algorithm plays with a untrained version

+algorithm_trainer -> trains the Ai using algorithm2